 Thanks to cooperation local start-ups can accelerate their ideas and businesses, like Rapitag.
 Project FabLabnet offered them a coaching ground sending their success to next level.
 In their transnational mentoring and coach pilots, they demonstrated the value-added of investing into mutual exchange on user-centred design or balanced service offers when it comes to innovative products.
 Learn more about the network of fablabs created by our FabLabnet project.

-The Energy Performance of Buildings Directive requires all buildings to be nearly zero-energy (nZEB) by the end of 2020, so the clock is ticking.
+The Energy Performance of Buildings Directive requires that all new buildings are nearly zero-energy (nZEB) from 31 December 2020.
+So the clock is ticking.

 Such renovations however require significant investments.
 Local municipalities are often challenged to find budget for such renovations upfront and return on this investment could only be seen in years.